 He has recorded for Summit, Albany, Boolean (his own label), Innova, Newport Classic, Wergo and New Albion and has appeared numerous times on NPR’s Performance Today.
 In both 2002 and 2004 An die Musik received Grammy nominations for its “Timeless Tales” series.
 The re-release of Mr. Almond’s recording of the complete Brahms Sonatas, performed in collaboration with pianist William Wolfram, brought extraordinary critical acclaim, and was also listed in the American Record Guide top recordings of 2001.

 Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy DeLay.
 Other important teachers included Michael Tseitlin, Felix Galimir, and Joseph Silverstein.
 He has held academic positions at San Diego State University, Texas Christian University, and Northwestern University, and in 2014 joined the faculty of the Chicago College of Performing Arts at Roosevelt University.
-Also in 2014 he was appointed to a newly created Artist-in-Residence position at the Milwaukee Youth Symphony.
+In 2014, he was appointed to a newly created Artist-in-Residence position at the Milwaukee Youth Symphony.

 He usually plays on a violin by Antonio Stradivari from 1715, the “ex-Lipiński”.
 In December 2011, he appeared in concerts and masterclasses in Poland to commemorate the 150th anniversary of Karol Lipinski performing on his former violin.